 The Co2mmunity project is co-funded under the INTERREG programme by the European Regional Development Fund alongside the project partners’ own contributions.
 The project partners consist of 8 organisations including government, energy agencies, a municipal utility, and universities from eight different countries within the BSR.
 The Project Partners page provides additional information regarding the partners and their roles in Co2mmunity.

 Energize Co2mmunity is the extention of the predecessor project Co2mmunity.

 What is community energy?

-Community energy (CE) projects offer enhanced production of renewable energies (RE) from local sources (wind, solar, biomass, hydropower, geothermal) through active participation of local communities.
-Together, citizens co-finance, co-develop, and co-operate RE plants, and foster sustainable energy distribution, like local heating networks or biogas filling stations.
-Through active communication, transparent decision-making, and local benefit sharing CE projects have high social acceptance.
-Consequently, fostering CE projects is highly promising for increasing the share of RE in the BSR.
+CE projects offer the generation of renewable energy (RE) from local sources such as solar, biomass, hydropower, and geothermal.
+Projects are developed and implemented through active participation of local communities, in which citizens work together to co-finance, co-develop, and co-operate RE plants.
+Sustainable energy distribution, such as local heating networks and biogas filling stations have a greater chance of success as CE projects.
+Furthermore, through active communication, transparent decision-making, and local benefit sharing, CE projects have high social acceptance.
+All in all, fostering CE projects is highly promising for increasing the share of RE in the BSR.

 Who benefits from our project?

-No comprehensive documents about CE exist in the BSR.
-Co2mmunity’s objectives are to create this CE knowledge base and to enhance the institutional capacities of municipalities, institutions responsible for regional energy planning, political decision-makers, and energy and citizen’s associations for facilitating CE projects.
+There are currently no comprehensive documents concerning CE in the BSR.
+Therefore, one of Co2mmunity’s objectives is to fill this knowledge gap.
+From our shared experience, we created a CE knowledge base to help enhance institutional capacities to support local communities.
+These benefits will not only be felt by municipalities, but also institutions responsible for regional energy planning, political decision-makers, and both energy and citizen’s associations that facilitate CE projects.